arangodb/arangodb/Documentation/UserManual/Transactions.md

         db.c1.save({ _key: "key1" });
         db.c1.save({ _key: "key2" });
         db.c1.save({ _key: "key3" });

-        /* will cause a commit */
-        return true;
       }
     });

     db.c1.count(); /* 3 */

-Failure to return `true` from the `TRANSACTION` function will make the transaction roll back automatically:
+Aborting the transaction by throwing an exception in the `action` function will revert all changes, so as if the transaction never happened:

     /* setup */
     var db = require("internal").db;